UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/fap_review.md

 ## How do I configure the system for FAP Review?

-Conditions to be met:
+Conditions to be met include:

-* Instrument scientists complete the feasibility review (either setting the proposal status to `feasible` or `not feasible`)
+* Instrument scientists complete the feasibility review (either setting the proposal status to `fDeasible` or `Not Feasible`)
-* The proposal is then assigned to the FAP for evaluation (in accordance with the general proposal workflow, however this may be defined otherwise).
+* The proposal is then assigned to the FAP for evaluation (in accordance with the general proposal workflow; however, this may be defined otherwise).

 _________________________________________________________________________________________________________